mmoron/todolist/README.md

   }
 }
 ```
+Also change names of kafka topics in `kafka-topics.json`.

 I plan to add a local kafka cluster to kubernetes, but it is not done for now

 4. install skaffold (https://skaffold.dev/) or tilt (https://tilt.dev/)